Adding Strong Voice to Your Writing

 Step 3: Send students back to their desks with their Voice Card.
 In their Writer's Notebook or on notebook paper, have them write their own paragraph to reveal the emotion they have been assigned.

 Step 4: Once all students are finished, have students read their paragraphs aloud to the class and ask their classmates to guess the emotion.
-(You could use the Mood Faces from the lesson on Day 1 for this activity.)
+(Optional: You could use the Mood Faces from the lesson on Day 1 for this activity.)

 Step 5: Follow up the sharing with a discussion that relates this activity to voice.
 Explain to students that expressing emotion in writing is one way to add more voice to a story.